Synthetixio/synthetix-v3/README.md

 │   └── spot-market              // Market extension for spot synths.
 │
 ├── protocol                     // Core Synthetix protocol projects.
+│   ├── governance               // Governance contracts for on chain voting.
 │   ├── oracle-manager           // Composable oracle and price provider for the core protocol.
 │   └── synthetix                // Core protocol (to be extended by markets).
 │